 |---|---|---|

-| March–April | Queens emerge, scout for nesting sites | Hang decoy nests, seal crevices around eaves and siding, inspect outdoor furniture |
+| March-April | Queens emerge, scout for nesting sites | Hang decoy nests, seal crevices, inspect outdoor furniture |

-| May–June | Small colonies established, worker population growing | Destroy nests while still golf-ball sized — easiest removal window |
+| May-June | Small colonies established, workers growing | Destroy nests while golf-ball sized — easiest removal window |

-| July–August | Colonies peak (thousands of workers), aggression highest | Treat at night only, consider professional help for large nests |
+| July-August | Colonies peak (thousands of workers) | Treat at night only, consider professional help for large nests |

-| September–October | Food scarcity drives wasps to human food sources | Keep outdoor food covered, deploy vinegar traps near dining areas |
+| September-October | Food scarcity drives wasps to human food | Cover outdoor food, deploy vinegar traps near dining areas |

-| November–February | Colonies die off — only mated queens survive in sheltered spots | Remove old nests, caulk entry points, prep decoy nests for spring |
+| November-February | Colonies die off, only queens survive | Remove old nests, caulk entry points, prep for spring |

 When to Call a Professional Exterminator